Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Other AI-Enhanced Baseband Components

-The deep learning based SCMA (D-SCMA) framework proposed in \cite{kanzarkar2021introduction} leverages deep learning to autonomously construct SCMA codebooks and decoding strategies.
+The deep-learning-based SCMA (D-SCMA) framework proposed in \cite{kanzarkar2021introduction} leverages neural networks to autonomously construct SCMA codebooks and decoding strategies.
 A DNN-based decoder, \( g(\mathbf{y}; \theta_g) \), is trained to minimize the reconstruction error,

-where \( \mathbf{y} \) is the received signal, \( \mathbf{r} \) is the original signal, and \( \theta_g \) denotes the decoder’s trainable parameters.
-Through this optimization, the DNN learns both constellation mapping and decoding functions.
-The architecture includes multiple specialized DNN units and a fully connected layer for integration, with training performed using Stochastic Gradient Descent (SGD).
-D-SCMA effectively overcomes the limitations of manual codebook design, offering adaptive and performance-optimized SCMA decoding.
+where \( \mathbf{y} \) is the received signal, \( \mathbf{r} \) is the original signal, and \( \theta_g \) denotes the trainable decoder parameters.
+Through this optimization, the network learns data-driven detection behavior and supports adaptive SCMA codebook design.
+The architecture includes multiple specialized DNN units and a fully connected layer for integration, with training performed using stochastic gradient descent.
+Compared with manual codebook design, D-SCMA provides a more flexible and performance-oriented learning framework for SCMA detection.

-This approach is particularly relevant in the context of semantic communication, where the goal is not merely to transmit all raw data, but rather to convey the most meaningful or task-relevant information \cite{yang2022semantic}.
-In other words, semantic communication aims to enhance the efficiency and robustness of information transfer by ensuring that only the information necessary for understanding or accomplishing a specific objective is transmitted.

-Simulations in \cite{kanzarkar2021introduction} highlight D-SCMA's efficiency and computational advantages over conventional methods, establishing deep learning as a superior approach for sparse multidimensional signal processing.
-Table~\ref{tabcomp3} summarizes recent semantic communication advances, detailing key techniques, applications, and evaluation metrics across domains like image, speech, and IoT.
-Figures~\ref{performance_comparison}, \ref{ber_scatter_plot}, and \ref{semantic_comm_bar_chart} compare selected works in terms of Peak Signal-to-Noise Ratio (PSNR), Learned Perceptual Image Patch Similarity (LPIPS), and BER, demonstrating the improvements offered by deep learning-based methods over traditional approaches.
+Simulations reported in \cite{kanzarkar2021introduction} indicate efficiency and computational advantages over conventional methods in the studied settings, suggesting that DL is a promising tool for sparse multidimensional signal processing.